 NOTE – The Virtual Channel Generation Function is used to build the basic structure of Transfer Frames.
 It is also used to build the structure and the Primary Header of the Transfer Frames for transmission on each Virtual Channel.
 It also performs most of the operations required to move service data units reliably from the sending end to the receiving end.
 There is an instance of the Virtual Channel Generation Function for each Virtual Channel.

-The Virtual Channel Generation Function shall, in the listed order:
+The Virtual Channel Generation Function shall perform the following two procedures in the order listed below:

+the Frame Operation Procedure (FOP), which is a sub-procedure of the COP; and

+the Frame Generation Procedure.

-maintain, increment, and include the VC Frame Count in the Transfer Frame Primary Header based upon the contents of the Bypass/Sequence Control Flag field;
+NOTE – This function, with the procedures mentioned above, maintains, increments and includes the VC Frame Count – together with the VC Frame Count Length field in the Transfer Frame Primary Header based upon the contents of the Bypass/Sequence Control Flag field.

-NOTE – This function also maintains the VC Frame Count Length field.

-perform the FOP, which is a sub-procedure of the COP; and

-perform the Frame Generation Procedure.